-Caterina Ducati is a Reader in Nanomaterials at the Department of Materials Science and Metallurgy.
+Caterina Ducati is a Reader in Nanomaterials at the Department of Materials Science and Metallurgy, and a fellow of Churchill College, Cambridge.
 In 2010 she was awarded a European Research Council (ERC) Starting Grant to study third generation solar cells at the nanoscale.
 In 2014, she was awared an ERC Proof of Concept grant to study air purification through novel metal-metal oxide nanocomposites.

-Cate is a Co-Director of the MPhil in Micro- and Nanotechnology Enterprise, and a member of the Management Committee of the NanoDTC in Cambridge.
+Cate is a Co-Director of the MPhil in Micro- and Nanotechnology Enterprise, and Teaching Director of the NanoDTC in Cambridge.

-Cate is Secretary and Honorary Treasurer of the Electron Microscopy and Analysis Group, and a Committee Member of the Nanoscale Physics and Technology Group of the Institute of Physics.
+Cate is Chair of the Electron Microscopy and Analysis Group, and a Committee Member of the Nanoscale Physics and Technology Group of the Institute of Physics.

 Her PhD (1999-2002) was entitled "Nanostructured Carbon for Field Emission and Electrochemisty Applications", and was carried out at the Electronic Devices and Materials Group, Department of Engineering, Cambridge.